Senate Republicans Defy Democrats' Boycott To Advance Trump Nominees

 The minority party, with virtually no legislative power to block Trump Cabinet nominees as was illustrated this morning, is under pressure from liberal voters to do whatever they possibly can to stop Trump's nominees from being approved.

-Democrats did however stage another boycott against the committee vote for Trump's pick to lead the Environmental Protection Agency, Scott Pruitt, who sued the agency over Obama-era regulations as Oklahoma Attorney General and has expressed skepticism of climate change.
+Democrats did stage another boycott against the committee vote for Trump's pick to lead the Environmental Protection Agency, Scott Pruitt, who sued the agency over Obama-era regulations as Oklahoma Attorney General and has expressed skepticism of climate change.
+That vote was supposed to occur Wednesday morning in the Senate Environment and Public Works Committee.

+GOP committee chairman Sen. John Barrasso, R-Wyo., called the move "political theater," and said there would not be a vote today, declining to force a vote in the way Hatch did.
+He also said Democrats were simply stalling because they don't like Pruitt's views.

+Sen. Tom Carper, D-Del., said he didn't like that Pruitt would not definitively say whether he'd recuse himself from the lawsuit by the State of Oklahoma that he had filed as attorney general against the EPA if he were leading the agency.

 The real fight could come now with Trump's nomination of a Supreme Court justice.
 Federal Judge Neil Gorsuch will need 60 votes to clear a procedural hurdle needed for confirmation.
 That threshold was removed for lower court nominees and cabinet positions in 2013.